abikesa/thesis/_sources/act3/part3/part3_1.md

 name: data-privacy
 alt: An
 ---
 _Henry V_.
-The opening sequence after the prologue of Kenny Branagh's version inspired this layer of my neural network, which had been trained on an earlier layer titled "Uganda"
+The opening sequence after the prologue of Kenny Branagh's version `activated` this layer of my neural network, which had been trained on an earlier layer titled "Uganda"
 ```

 ### Dionysus 1, 2, 3